 How to Automatically Update Currencies in Google Sheets Using Google Finance

 Luckily for us users, Google Sheets lives in a world where the internet exists.
 So unlike Microsoft Excel, where you'd need to import and link an external XML file, the Google Suite provides incredibly unique functions that change the game.
 In our Euro Conversion column, let's enter this formula =GOOGLEFINANCE("Currency:USD EUR") This formula gathers financial data that is readily available across the internet.
 We told it to look for Currency, and after the colon, we specified the base (USD) and targeted Currency (EUR).
 Note that you need to know the ticker symbols for each Currency for this to work correctly.
 Once you press enter, it loads while it gathers your data and gives you the conversion rate we can use for our converter.
 Do note that this will only extract the conversion value.
 You will have to be the one to set the currency symbol and the currency format.

 How to Create a Currency Converter in Google Sheets

-Google Apps such as Google Sheets, Google Drive and Google Docs have made it way easier nowadays to make meaningful files with maximum collaboration, and all you really need is a Google account.
-To be able to do such things for free on your own browser surely is a game changer.
-Make sure you stay tuned to Simple Sheets for more up and coming Google Suite guides as well as more formats of videos about the topic!
+Google Apps such as Google Sheets, Google Drive, and Google Docs have made it way easier nowadays to make meaningful files with maximum collaboration, and all you need is a Google account.
+To do such things for free on your browser is a game changer.
+Make sure you stay tuned to Simple Sheets for more up-and-coming Google Suite guides as well as more formats of videos about the topic!